ec1oud/qt-presentations/README.md

 http://code.qt.io/cgit/qt-labs/qml-presentation-system.git/
 Each presentation has its own git branch, so check out the one you want to see.
 Also, init any submodules that may be required on that branch.
+The TableView presentation depends on qps as a submodule.

 # Requirements